vanHeemstraSystems/threagile-monitoring/README.md

     (threagile-monitoring) $ exit # optional, type `exit` to leave the environment
     $ cd .. # go one directory up
     $ git tag -a v0.0.1 -m "Initial release" # optional, if you have no tags yet: $ git tag
-    $ python -m setuptools_scm # optional, display the version of our package and perform any side-effects like writing to a file. (here: `_version.py`)
+    # setuptools_scm displays the version of our package and perform any side-effects like writing to a file. (here: `_version.py`)
     ```

     **Package your site with webpack:**